materye/poormanswiki/README.md

 * Manage your Wiki using Markdown
 * Get a nice overview of all your files
 * Use Fuzzysearch to find what you need
-* Only requires Chromium, Markdown Viewer and Bash
+* Only requires Chromium, Markdown Viewer and Bash or Powershell
 * *May also work with Firefox + Markdown Viewer (not tested)*

 ## Project